igomrod/fizz-buzz-property-based/README.md

  NOTE: assume() filters the generated test by a conditions

- Uncomment verbosity setting in conftest to see all tested numbers
+ Uncomment verbosity setting in conftest to see all tested numbers.